mdn/content/files/en-us/web/api/mediasession/setactionhandler/index.md

     - `previoustrack`
       - : Moves back to the previous track.
     - `seekbackward`
       - : Seeks backward through the media from the current position.
-The {{domxref("MediaSessionActionDetails")}} property {{domxref("MediaSessionActionDetails.seekOffset", "seekOffset")}} specifies the amount of time to seek backward.
+The `seekOffset` property passed to the callback specifies the amount of time to seek backward.
     - `seekforward`
       - : Seeks forward from the current position through the media.
-The {{domxref("MediaSessionActionDetails")}} property {{domxref("MediaSessionActionDetails.seekOffset", "seekOffset")}} specifies the amount of time to seek forward.
+The `seekOffset` property passed to the callback specifies the amount of time to seek forward.
     - `seekto`
       - : Moves the playback position to the specified time within the media.
-The time to which to seek is specified in the {{domxref("MediaSessionActionDetails")}} property {{domxref("MediaSessionActionDetails.seekTime", "seekTime")}}.
-If you intend to perform multiple `seekto` operations in rapid succession, you can also specify the {{domxref("MediaSessionActionDetails")}} property {{domxref("MediaSessionActionDetails.fastSeek", "fastSeek")}} property with a value of `true`.
+The time to which to seek is specified in the `seekTime` property passed to the callback.
+If you intend to perform multiple `seekto` operations in rapid succession, you can also specify the `fastSeek` property passed to the callback with a value of `true`.
 This lets the browser know it can take steps to optimize repeated operations, and is likely to result in improved performance.
     - `skipad`
       - : Skips past the currently playing advertisement or commercial.
 This action may or may not be available, depending on the platform and {{Glossary("user agent")}}, or may be disabled due to subscription level or other circumstances.
     - `stop`